 Sweaters, jackets, dresses:

-This is where things get very complicated if you don't have good instructions!
-Unfortunately, like with "normal" yarns, it is not possible to order one or two more balls of yarn if the dimensions of the sweater are not correct or if everything has to be adjusted while working.
+This is where it gets very complicated if you don't have a good guide!
+Unfortunately, it is not possible to order one or two balls more than with "normal" yarns if the dimensions of the sweater are not correct or if you have to adjust everything while working.
 With gradient yarn it is crucial that the size, cut and pattern are adapted to the respective yarn.

-Working a sweater with the gradient yarns in the classic way is not possible because the front part only has exactly the same color gradient as the back part if the cuts are exactly the same.
-But mostly the front part is cut differently.
+It is not possible to work a pullover in the classic way with gradient yarns because the front part only has exactly the same color gradient as the back part if the cuts are exactly the same.
+Usually, however, the front part is cut differently.
 It has a larger neckline, maybe a collar.

-But the sleeves make it really complicated because, as already mentioned, they widen towards the top.
+But the sleeves make it really complicated because, as already mentioned, they get wider towards the top.

-The question: "How much gradient yarn do you need for a sweater?" must always be answered depending on the size and pattern.
+The question: "How much gradient yarn do you need for a sweater"?, must therefore always be answered depending on the size and pattern.

-So you start with the neckline and work your shoulders in right away.
+So you start with the neckline and work in the shoulders right away.

-You can find such a cut in our instructions for the sweater The Frozen.
+You can find such a pattern in our pattern for the sweater Frozen.

 Plus points when working with gradient yarns

-- You hardly have to work with sewing the threads, because the thread runs through in one.
-Only at the end do the individual parts of the piece need to be sewn together.
+- You hardly have to do any work sewing the threads because the yarn runs through you.
+Only at the end do the individual parts of the piece have to be sewn together.

-- No pattern is required!
-Gradient yarns also look great when knitted very smoothly or in simple uniform patterns.
+- It doesn't need patterns!
+Gradient yarns also look great knitted in plain stock or in simple, uniform patterns.

-- The yarns are knotted and these knots are so small that you can knit or crochet over them without any problems.
+- The yarns are knotted and these knots are so small that you can easily knit or crochet over them.
 Simply ideal for beginners!

-If you use our instructions and follow the instructions exactly, you will achieve optimal results and make your gradient yarn really shine.
+If you use our instructions and follow the instructions exactly, you will achieve optimal results and can really make your gradient yarn shine.